 - Inadequate staff training or inadequate staffing levels- all nurseries should outline their child to staff ratio in their policies as they are regulated by law as to how many children of a certain age one staff member can look after as too few staff can cause children to be unsupervised which is when many accidents occur.
 Examples of accidents in a nursery have led to deaths, as per the case of the Millie’s Trust founders’ daughter.
 There should also be adequately trained senior staff on premises at all times as well as at least one first aid trained member of staff.
 If any of these issues were present at the time of your child’s accident, then you have grounds for a compensation claim.

 - Staff negligence- if your child’s accident or injury was caused by the staff at their school or nursery neglecting their duties or their incompetence in regard to their role, then you have good grounds for a compensation claim if your child is injured at school in the UK.

-The general rule for personal injury claims is usually three years, however when it comes to children the rules are a little different.
+The general rule for personal injury claims is usually three years.
+However, when it comes to children, the rules are a little different.
 The three year time period begins once the child turns 18 so, if your child has had an accident or injury at school or nursery, they have until their 21st birthday to make a claim for compensation.

 The distress of seeing your child hurt or injured is trauma enough without having to deal with the stress and anguish a lawsuit can bring.
-This is why it is so important to seek out the advice, guidance and help of a claims expert as soon as you can.
+This is why it is so important to seek out the advice, guidance and help of a nursery accident compensation claims expert as soon as you can.

 - Where did the accident happen?

-- Where you alone?
+- Were you alone?